fabiolnh/kafka/README.md

 ## OBS
   - For consumers and producers they have to install the library librdkafka (https://github.com/edenhill/librdkafka).
 It´s a C/C++ library that communicate with your own language library (there is an interface between them).
   - Consumer and Producer params: https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md

+## Kafka Connect
+  - It´s a Kafka component that works as a centralized hub for simple integrations between databases, key-value stores, search indexes and file systems
+  - It´s is very simples.
+It does not need do develop anything.
+  - Connectors:
+    * Data Source: From where (Ex: MySQL, Mongo, SalesForce)
+    * Sink: Target (Ex: JDBC, Elasticsearch, AWS Lambda)
+  - It uses a topic between the connections
+  - While kafka there are "brokers" (a node), in kafka connect there are "workers" (nodes)
+  - Standalone Worker: (one node)
+    * Structure: (Worker(Connector(Task)))
+    * Each Worker can have more than one connector
+  - Distributed Workers: (more than one node)
+    * The workers help each other to executes the tasks.
+They slice the tasks
+    * The workers has to be in the same group (the same group id).
+It is very similar with the consumer group
+    * Structure:
+      - Worker1(ConnectorA(Task1 - reading partition 1)
+      - Worker2(ConnectorA(Task2 - reading partition 2)
+      - Worker3(ConnectorA(Task3 - reading partition 3)
+  - Converters:
+    * The tasks use the converters to change the data format for the read and write in kafka.
+    * Ex: Avro, Protobuf (GRPC), JsonSchema, Json, String, ByteArray
+  - Dead Letter Queue (DLQ):
+    * Sometimes we get an data but it is not in the exatcly format that we want causing some error (or other error).
+DLQ is the local that we send the message to analyse later.
+    * property: "errors.tolerance".
+This configuration is only applied for conectors of type "Sink"
+      - Types:
+        * NONE: the task fails instantly.
+The task stops.
+        * ALL: errors are ignored and the process keeps going
+        * errors.deadletterqueue.topic.name = topic_name: is has to be "ALL".
+Everytime that has an error, this error goes to a topic.
+Inside the topic, the message wil come with some headers.
+And inside these headers we can see the log and the explanation for the error.